Willis Russell: Opposition to the Ku Klux Klan

-1873

-Early in 1873, the Smoot's men attacked the home of a 70-year-old Richard E. Williams in Guestville, in Henry County.
-Willaims was wounded in the arm, but he managed to fight them off.
-He had even managed to wounding Bill Smoot himself, though not mortally.
+Early in 1873, the Klan attacked the home of 70-year-old Richard E. Williams in Guestville, in Henry County.
+Williams was wounded in the arm, but he managed to fight them off and wound Bill Smoot.

 When Williams recovered, he went to Frankfort and appealed to Governor Preston Leslie, the 26th Governor of Kentucky (February 13, 1871 – August 31, 1875), also a Confederate sympathizer, for assistance.
 Leslie offered a reward for the capture of those who attacked Williams.
 One of those implicated was Harvie Grubbs.
-Russell immediately went out to arrest Grubbs, but Bill Smoot was there, and he ordered Grubbs not to go along with Russell, until Russell stood in between Grubbs and Smoot, pulled his pistol, and forced Grubbs to go.
+Russell went out to arrest Grubbs, but Smoot was there and he ordered Grubbs not to go with Russell until Russell pulled his pistol and forced Grubbs to go.

-That night, Bill Smoot gathered 20 men, armed with shotguns and pistols, and followed Russell to Newcastle, intent on murdering Russell and the two young men Russell had employed as guards.
-On the way to Newcastle, one of Russell's horses went lame, and so Russell asked Lewis Wilson, a local Black citizen, to loan them his horse which he did, which sealed Wilson's doom.
-Russell was able to get to Newcastle, put Grubbs in jail, and left before Smoot could catch him.
-Russell then went to Eminence expecting to take the first train to Frankfort.
-Smoot, however, arrived at Eminence just moments after Russell did.
+That night, Smoot gathered 20 men armed with shotguns and pistols and followed Russell to Newcastle.
+On the way to Newcastle, one of Russell's horses went lame.
+Russell asked Lewis Wilson, a local Black resident, to loan them his horse which he did.
+Russell dropped Grubbs off at the jail and left for Eminence to take a train to Frankfort.
+Smoot arrived at Eminence just moments after Russell did.
 The town marshal told Russell to stay in his hotel.
-The Marshal sent Russell's horses out to Frankfort Road, after dark, and Russell and his two guards slipped out, got on their horses, and rode them to Frankfort that night.
+The Marshal sent Russell's horses out to Frankfort Road.
+Russell and his two guards slipped out after dark, got on their horses and rode to Frankfort that night.

-Russell contacted Preston Leslie about his ordeal, but Leslie said there wasn't anything he could do for Russell, because "the Legislature had virtually tied his hands".
-Leslie reassured Russell that he wouldn't be harassed for arresting Harvie Grubbs, but this proved to be false.
-Russell left Frankfort, and while on his road to his Monterey home, Smoot and his Klan party came out on the road, after Russell passed them, expecting to catch Russell.
-After seeing their ambush fail, Smoot told them that he intended murder Russell and his two guards for the arrest of Grubbs.
-Shortly afterwards, Grubbs was released from jail, and was never prosecuted for his participation in the shooting of Richard E. Williams.
+Russell contacted Preston Leslie about his ordeal, but Leslie said there wasn't anything he could do because "the Legislature had virtually tied his hands".
+On his way home, Smoot and his men came out on the road, expecting to catch Russell and murder him for the arrest of Grubbs.
+Shortly afterwards, Grubbs was released from jail and never prosecuted.

-In July 1873, the Ku Klux Klan murdered a colored man named Lewis Wilson.
-Wilson, a Black man, resided on the farm of the widow of Mason Brown in Owen County, two miles from Gratz.
-The Klan, 17 participants, went to Wilson's house in the middle of the night, broke open his door, and shot him dead.
-After murdering Lewis Wilson, the Klan then burned his house to the ground.
-Wilson, as he lay dying, told his neighbor the names of several of the party whom he had recognized.
+In July 1873, the Klan murdered Wilson, the Black man who loaned Russel his horse.
+He resided on the farm of a widow two miles from Gratz.
+17 Klansmen went to Wilson's house in the middle of the night and shot him dead.
+They then burned his house to the ground.
+As he lay dying, Wilson told his neighbor the names of several of his attackers.